react-epfl/cross-aquarium/README.md

 # cross-aquarium

 There is still a lot of dynamic drawing involved (particularly on the seaweed), needs investigation for performances.
+Also a good cleanup of the code would be nice, right now it is just a mess.

 ### Content
 ```